Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Some boutique companies are selling Croatian-inspired products designed by Croatians, just as Craaloosh Jewellery, which designs handmade pieces that are beaded replicas of traditional Croatian styles.
 Making for some of Croatia’s best gifts, they’re the perfect statement necklaces for any accessory lover on your list.

-The Croatian Design Super Store in Zagreb features modern Croatian designs on an assortment of Croatian products, including jewelry, kitchenware, art, clothing, and more.
+The Croatian Design Super Store in Zagreb showcases modern Croatian designs across an assortment of products, including jewelry, kitchenware, art, clothing, and more.
 Designs come and go, so scoop up the one-of-a-kind gifts while they are available!

-So, if you’re looking for the best souvenirs from Split, Croatia, consider buying locally-made jewelry or accessories.
+21. Break Time Croatia.
+If you’re looking for the best souvenirs from Split, Croatia, consider buying locally made jewelry or accessories.
 Another local choice is these nautical bracelets from Break Time Croatia.

-They are handmade and made-to-order items in the family-owned and run Break Time atelier and store in Split, and they come up with new collections each year.
+They are handmade, made-to-order items from the family-owned and run Break Time atelier and store in Split, and they introduce new collections each year.

-Their latest 2023 collection of titanium steel shackle bracelets features some very cute charms, such as a sea turtle or a palm tree, and they even have a Croatian map charm.
+Their latest 2023 collection of titanium steel shackle bracelets features adorable charms, such as a sea turtle or a palm tree, and even a Croatian map charm.

 Ask the team about personalized custom engraving if you want to take back a customized souvenir from Croatia.